-The articles of association of listed companies may not limit the number of votes held by a single shareholder or impose other restrictions on the company's takeover via the market acquisition of its shares.
+1. The by-laws of listed companies may not limit the number of votes held by a single shareholder or impose other restrictions on the company's takeover via the market acquisition of its shares.

-- 2. When the listed company is controlled, within the meaning of section 42 of the Commercial Code, by another listed or unlisted company, and has, directly or through its subsidiaries, business relationships with that company or any of its subsidiaries (other than those of the listed company) or carries out activities related to those of any of them publicly reports accurately on: - a.
-The respective areas of activity and potential business relationships between, on the one hand, the listed company or its subsidiaries and, on the other, the parent company or its subsidiaries. - b.
+- 2. When the listed company is controlled, within the meaning of section 42 of the Commercial Code, by another listed or unlisted company, and has, directly or through its subsidiaries, business relationships with that company or any of its subsidiaries (other than those of the listed company) or carries out activities related to those of any of them publicly reports accurately on: - a) The respective areas of activity and potential business relationships between, on the one hand, the listed company or its subsidiaries and, on the other, the parent company or its subsidiaries.

 The mechanisms in place to resolve possible conflicts of interest.

-- 3. During the annual General Meeting, the chairman of the board of directors should supplement the published annual corporate governance report with a sufficiently detailed verbal report to shareholders on key corporate governance issues in the company, including in particular the following: - a.
-Changes since the last annual General Meeting. - b.
-The specific reasons why the company does not follow any of the Corporate Good Governance recommendations, and whether any alternative rules are applied to the matters in question.
+- 3. During the annual general meeting, the chairman of the board should supplement the published annual corporate governance report with a sufficiently detailed verbal report to shareholders on key corporate governance issues in the company, including in particular the following: - a) Changes since the last annual general meeting. - b) The specific reasons why the company does not follow any of the Corporate Good Governance recommendations, and whether any alternative rules are applied to the matters in question.